-These FIA Rally Safety Guidelines are the culmination of an intensive period of detailed analysis and consultation regarding the safe running of FIA rally events around the world.

-The FIA Safety and Rally departments have worked in close collaboration with members of the FIA Closed Road Commission and the FIA Rally Commission to capture the latest best practice from the FIA World Rally Championship, in a format that is also relevant to FIA Regional and National level rallying.
+Launched in 2019, these guidelines are the result of an intensive period of analysis and consultation regarding the safe running of FIA rally events around the world.
+The FIA Safety and Rally departments have worked in close collaboration with members of the FIA Closed Road Commission and the FIA Rally Commission to capture best practices from the FIA World Rally Championship, in a format that is also relevant to FIA Regional and National level rallying.